Padres’ Clevinger needs TJ surgery, out ’21; gets 2-yr deal

 Clevinger missed the wild-card series against the St. Louis Cardinals, which San Diego won in three games, and then was removed in the second inning of the NL Division Series opener against the Los Angeles Dodgers after his velocity dipped dramatically.
 The Padres were swept by the Dodgers.

+“Ultimately everybody was in agreement that rather than trying to kind of piece it together and get through the next season, I think he felt like, ‘I want to go ahead and get this taken care of and have the procedure and push toward the 2022 season,'” Preller said.

+“Each week kind of felt like it was a little bit different.
+We were optimistic at various points of time in the process, especially earlier in the process when the season ended.
+As we kind of went through the rehab process the last few weeks and he wasn’t getting drastically better, he felt like the surgery was the best route,” Preller said.

 Clevinger was 2-1 with a 2.84 ERA in four starts with San Diego after going 1-1 with a 3.18 ERA with Cleveland in the pandemic-shortened season.
+He had Tommy John surgery in 2012 when he was a minor leaguer.
+He turns 30 on Dec.
+21.

 Dinelson Lamet, who finished fourth in the NL Cy Young Award voting, also suffered an elbow injury in his final regular season start and missed the postseason.